azpoliak/eco/skipEmbeds/README.md

 -----

 1. `word2vec.py`: Original word2vec.
 Use this for baseline embeddings
-1. `eco.py`: Use this to create `ECO` embeddings.
+1. `eco.py`: Use this to create `ECO`'s `Skip-Embeddings` embeddings.
 Look at the file for instructions on how to run it.

 The README below is from Debora Sujono's code that we extended.